Mária Széchy: The Murány conspiracy

 Bertalan Székely's A murányi Vénusz, painted in 1877–1878.

 Széchy played a decisive role in the royalist occupation of Murány on 5 August 1644.
 She hid a ladder outside the castle walls for Wesselényi and his followers and waited for them on top of the wall.
 After everyone had gone to sleep, she and her servants captured and imprisoned the guards so they could not raise the alarm.
 She then helped Wesselényi and his men climb into the castle.
-By the time people started waking up, all officers of the castle had been captured.
-Obtaining the key from Éva Széchy, the conspirators opened the gates to Wesselényi's army, who marched in, crying ‘long live the king’.
-Three days later, on 7 August, a Sunday, Széchy and Wesselényi were married by a Lutheran pastor, as no Catholic priest could be found.
+By the time people started waking up, all officers had been captured.
+After obtaining the key from Éva Széchy, the conspirators opened the gates to Wesselényi's army.
+Three days later, on Sunday 7 August, Széchy and Wesselényi were married by a Lutheran pastor, as no Catholic priest could be found.

-Széchy then sent messengers for the captains of the family's two other fortresses, Lipcse and Vámosbalog.
-When the two men arrived in Murány, they were forced to swear loyalty to the king. Éva Széchy was sent to Trencsén (today Trenčín, Slovakia), the seat of her husband's family.
-She notified Illésházy, painting her sister's role as darkly as possible.
-Contemporaries started suspecting that Mária Széchy had had a long affair with Wesselényi, even before his first wife's death.
-Chroniclers and travellers spread exaggerated stories of Széchy's bravery or treachery, which later served as the basis of her role in Hungarian art.
-Prince Rákóczi himself blamed Illésházy and considered the affair a family conflict, not a political one.
+Széchy then summoned the captains of the family's two other fortresses, Lipcse and Vámosbalog, who were forced to swear loyalty to the Habsburg emperor-king. Éva Széchy was sent to Trencsén (today Trenčín, Slovakia), the seat of her husband's family. Éva notified Illésházy, painting her sister's role as darkly as possible.
+Contemporaries started rumouring that Mária Széchy had had a long affair with Wesselényi, even before his first wife's death.
+Chroniclers and travellers spread exaggerated stories of Széchy's bravery or treachery (depending on their own political persuasion), which later served as the basis of her role in Hungarian art.
+Prince Rákóczi himself, like most contemporaries, considered the affair a family conflict, not a political one.